Level 5 Learning and Skills Teacher Apprenticeship

 How is the apprenticeship delivered?

 Teaching sessions take place weekly during term time.
-In addition, you’ll be expected to complete approximately 1.5 hours of independent study each week through blended learning.
+In addition, you’ll be expected to complete approximately 1.5 hours of independent study each week through blended learning in addition to the 4.5 hours in class.
 You’ll also need to engage in wider reading and research to support your assignments.

 All teaching observations must be carried out in the trainee teacher’s or trainer’s workplace setting.